sonic-net/SONiC/doc/mgmt/SONiC_OC_PortChannel_Interface_HLD.md

 # 3 Design
 ## 3.1 Overview
-Enhancing the management framework backed code and transformer methods to add support for PortChannel interface Handling
+Enhancing the management framework backend code and transformer methods to add support for PortChannel interface Handling

 ## 3.2 DB Changes
 N/A
 ### 3.2.1 CONFIG DB
-No changes to database schema's just populate Config DB
+No changes to CONFIG DB.
+Will be populating PORTCHANNEL table and PORTCHANNEL_MEMBER table with user configuartions.

 ### 3.2.2 APP DB
-Read data
+Will be reading LAG_TABLE and LAG_MEMBER_TABLE for show commands.

 ### 3.2.3 STATE DB
 ### 3.2.4 ASIC DB
 ### 3.2.5 COUNTER DB